 Comments or concerns about your programme of study may also be raised through student feedback forms and your School staff/student committee.
 If your complaint relates to the mark you have received or other aspects of assessment, then it is an Academic Appeal and you should consult the academic appeals information in relation to Regulation XIV (Student Appeals against Programme Board or Review Board Decisions).

 A serious complaint may be pursued further through the University's formal grievance procedures - see Ordinance XXXVIII.
 To do this, your complaint should be submitted via email to firstname.lastname@example.org.
-Further advice and assistance in relation to submitting a complaint is available from Loughborough Student Voice, based in the Students’ Union.
+Further advice and assistance in relation to submitting a complaint is available from LSU Advice, based in the Students’ Union.

 Students who have exhausted all internal routes for considering their grievance may pursue the matter through the Student Complaints Scheme operated by the Office of the Independent Adjudicator for Higher Education (OIAHE).
 The OIAHE’s website contains full information on the scheme, and the OIAHE can also be contacted at: